spawnlab-dev/stack-deploy-action/README.md

 Since portainer support multi installations i.e. local, remote, and different types e.g. k8s, docker compose, swarm etc, So in-order to use the `portainer` client you need to pass the `swarmId` & `endPointId`.
-Please follow the below steps/docs mentioned below to find both required value
+Please follow the below steps/docs to find both required value.

 - To find the `swarmId` i.e. docker cluster ID, please run the below command in docker manager node